Treynor loses heartbreaker 56-53 against Van Meter

 Senior Sid Schaaf led the way for Treynor with 16 points and eight rebounds, while senior Tim Zimmerman had 14 points and four boards.

-The Bulldogs carried that momentum into the third, where they took the lead after outscoring Treynor 16-10.
+The No. 9 Bulldogs carried that momentum into the third, where they took the lead after outscoring Treynor 16-10 before the drama of the fourth quarter.

 Seniors Schaaf, Zimmerman, Noah James, Braden Larsen and Blake Sadr played their final game for the Cardinals.